aws-amplify/amplify-js/docs/media/create/web-apps.md

 #### Deploy your Web App

-AWS Mobile CLI provides a one-line deploy command that pushes your app's static assets to the Content Delivery Network (CDN).
+Amplify CLI provides a one-line deploy command that pushes your app's static assets to the Content Delivery Network (CDN).
 This is your apps' hosting environment with media streaming features.

 Using a CDN dramatically increases your app's loading performance by serving static assets to your users from the nearest edge location.

-With AWS Mobile CLI, you can deploy your app with single line command:
+With Amplify CLI, you can deploy your app with single line command:

 ```bash
 awsmobile publish